 Psyche wounds can surface in our lives inexplicably and in many different ways.
 Feelings of sorrow is a variant of psyche wounds, not having peace is another variation.
 Feelings of loss, disappointment, anger, misery, frustrations, unhappiness, resentment …etc., all - to a greater or lesser extent - are manifestations of Psyche Wounds.
 Did you get angry this week because things didn’t turn out as you expected?
 Did you get frustrated because of a traffic jam, when you were returning home?
 Are you still in pain because someone left you?
-All these toxic emotions and feelings are doing nothing much… other than overwhelm us and repetitively manifest as contentment-derailers (i.e. killers of joy) in our life's.
+All these toxic emotions and feelings are doing nothing much… other than overwhelming us and repetitively manifest as in our lives.

 Maybe this happens because of our insecurities, uncertainties and fears.
-But mainly psyche wounds, in synchronicity with our stress barometer, prevail in our lives, because we don't take the required time-out to truly understand the origin, impact and influence of our own personal psyche wounds.
+But mainly psyche wounds, in synchronicity with our stress barometer, prevail in our lives because we don't take the required time-out to truly understand the origin, impact and influence of our own specific personal psyche wounds.

 The question at this point in time is… Why is this the case?

-To maintain our sanity and to survive on a daily basis, we develop so called stress priorities, with a “cut-out” level, which we use as reference to guide us whether to take action or not.
+To maintain our sanity and to survive daily, we develop so-called stress priorities, with a “cut-out” level, which we use as a reference to guide us whether to take action or not.
 For example… when the stress value is greater than e.g. 30, and depending on our interpretation and context, we could decide that it warrants our immediate intention and we may choose to take action to resolve the issue… NOW!
 And also, by implication, the accompanied emotional impact of the incident - and when doing so - confine the development of a possible derailing psychic wound.

-However, when an incident “measure” 30 or less on our personal stress barometer, we might classify it as “not really important enough” to deal with now, and continue to ignore/supress it in the vague hope that it will miraculously dissolve and “go-away” as time passes.
-The case with the majority of little jackals that we are confronted with on a daily basis.
+However, when an incident “measure” 30 or less on our stress barometer, we might classify it as “not important enough” to deal with now, and continue to ignore/suppress it in the vague hope that it will miraculously dissolve and “go-away” as time passes.
+The case with the majority of little jackals that we are confronted with daily.

 It is relatively safe to assume that all humans prioritize stressful experiences and decide on appropriate actions depending on the real or perceived stress values (i.e. all people are the same).
 How do we prioritize…?
-That is something totally different, because prioritizing differs considerably from person to person, and even from one situation to the next (i.e. no two people are alike).
+That is a whole different story, because prioritizing differs considerably from person to person, and even from one situation to the next (i.e. no two people are alike).

-We tend to think of a psyche wound as the original emotional negative experience, as the “THING” that happened to us.
+We tend to think of a psyche wound as the original emotional negative experience, like the “THING” that happened to us.
 Not true.
-The psyche wound is actually the dis-empowering belief that we have developed and maintained as a result of the original emotional experience.
+The psyche wound is the dis-empowering belief that we have developed and maintained as a result of the original emotional experience.

 In our quest for emotional equilibrium, our natural reaction to any negative emotionally charged event (i.e. anything that we experience as traumatic) is to make sense of it.
 We “make sense” of things by creating beliefs.
 Beliefs that we develop in reaction to emotional negative experiences (i.e. often out of context) are 'Toxic Beliefs' and toxic beliefs are tremendously dis-empowering and painful, and it is these beliefs that evolves into our psyche wounds, that eventually control and dominate our life.

-Toxic beliefs always establish corresponding emotional needs, which must be met in order for the psyche wound to heal.
+Toxic beliefs always establish corresponding emotional needs, which must be met for the psyche wound to heal.
 However, the catch is, that a toxic belief also creates an invisible barrier that keeps the emotional need from being met.
 For example… when the toxic belief is “I am not worthy”, it often translates as an emotional want “of feeling worthy”.
 When we could experience/feel/accept unconditional worthiness, the psyche wound would heal.
 However, the problem is, when we believe (i.e. being convinced) that we are not worthy, we will unconsciously block all feelings of worthiness, because it does not align with our present beliefs about self-worth.
 This is why healing psyche wounds are extremely challenging.
-We have a tendency to seek our need fulfillment outside ourselves and therefore trying to measure up to some externals driven concept that would indicate 'being worthy', external indicators such…
+We tend to seek our need fulfilment outside ourselves and therefore try to measure up to some externals driven concept that would indicate 'being worthy', external indicators such…

 Most of the time, something that is totally unrealistic, out of context and light years removed from our authentic and true self.

-All beliefs effect the quantum energy field that creates our reality, but toxic beliefs have an even stronger influence on reality, because they are fueled by intense emotional energy.
+All beliefs affect the quantum energy field that creates our reality, but toxic beliefs have an even stronger influence on reality because they are fueled by intense emotional energy.
 Therefore, when we believe that we are powerless, we attract situations to us that support that belief and manifest a reality in which we are powerless.

-Toxic beliefs effectively disconnect us from who we really are, because our authentic self could never truly believe that we are powerless or unworthy.
-When we accept these dis-empowering beliefs, we experience separation from our authentic self, and this disconnection is the primary cause of our personal frustrations, pain and suffering.
-This personal pain - frequently diagnosed as some type/kind/form of depression - is our inner guidance system alerting us to the disconnection, so that we can be aware of psyche wounds, and heal the wound by releasing incongruent beliefs.
+Toxic beliefs effectively disconnect us from who we are, because our authentic self could never truly believe that we are powerless or unworthy.
+When we accept these disempowering beliefs, we experience separation from our authentic selves, and this disconnection is the primary cause of our frustrations, pain and suffering.
+This personal pain - frequently diagnosed as some type/kind/form of depression - is our inner guidance system alerting us to the disconnection so that we can be aware of psyche wounds, and heal the wound by releasing incongruent beliefs.

 The higher purpose of negative emotional experiences (i.e. traumatic experiences) is to direct our attention to the hidden or underlying beliefs that already exist in our psyche.
-The “traumatic” experience activates the hidden belief, so that we become aware of it, in order to address and heal the psyche wound.
+The “traumatic” experience activates the hidden belief so that we become aware of it, to address and heal the psyche wound.

 Any psyche wound - to a lesser or greater extent - has at its very core, any one or a combination of the following toxic beliefs…

 When we are confronted with emotional negative experiences (i.e. a trauma), it often results in a toxic belief that we are a victim of our circumstances, which causes us to become anxious about life and live in fear.
-Healing only occurs when we realize and truly belief - at our deepest awareness level - that we are responsible for our own life's, and that our life's is a reflection of all the beliefs that we are presently holding.
+Healing only occurs when we realize and truly believe - at our deepest awareness level - that we are responsible for our own life's, and that our lives are a reflection of all the beliefs that we are presently holding.

-The key for healing the psyche wound of victimhood, is waking up to who we really are and remembering (i.e. start believing) that we are the script writer and creator of our own life's.
+The key to healing the psyche wound of victimhood is waking up to who we are and remembering (i.e. start believing) that we are the scriptwriter and creator of our own life's.
 Maybe we don’t - yet - understand how we created something, and we would certainly not - consciously that is - create a traumatic event that would make us feel victimized.
 Nonetheless, we unconsciously create from hidden subconscious beliefs… and events in our lives provide us with numerous clues to these underlying beliefs.

-Once we become aware of theses dis-empowering beliefs, we have the opportunity to consciously heal them, by over-turning them, declaring their falsehood and turning our attention towards a higher truth.
+Once we become aware of these disempowering beliefs, we have the opportunity to consciously heal them, by over-turning them, declaring their falsehood and turning our attention towards a higher truth.
 In this case, the higher truth is, 'I am the creator of my own life'.
-Authentic power comes from learning to be a conscious creator, but this can only happen when we flush out unconscious beliefs and we align ourselves with the truth of who we really are.
+Authentic power comes from learning to be a conscious creator, but this can only happen when we flush out unconscious beliefs and we align ourselves with the truth of who we are.

 Even before we experience any traumatic events (i.e. an emotionally negative experience), most of us are already educated and indoctrinated to believe that the outside world has power over us.
 So, when a traumatic experience does unfold, the idea of being powerless is already present and securely entrenched in our belief system, therefore, powerlessness seems an appropriate way to make sense of any negative experience.